Tomcatdude/resume-markdown/resume[intuitiveGrit].md

 * Independently created an HMM model in C++ that was used to decipher texts such as the Zodiac ciphers.
 * Developed a data engineering method and random forest voting classifier for a new unlabeled malware class that outperformed competing group classifiers by a large margin.

-**Machine Learning**, Yonsei University, Spring 2022
-* Worked with an international team of students to create machine learning models that predict various aspects of a person’s life(health, depression levels, eating habits, etc.) based on their daily activities.
-* Collaborated with peers of various cultural backgrounds to deliver a professional presentation of our findings.
-* Used random forest, multiple linear regression, decision tree, and naive Bayes models to predict outcomes based on daily user habits.

 **Machine Learning On Graphs**, SJSU, Fall 2024
 * Led a team in collecting an automotive supply chain dataset and utilized graph neural networks and other ML techniques to predict supply chain links.
 * Utilized graph based ML techniques to solve unique problems in various fields including natural language processing, supply chain analyzation, product recommendations, and more.